 We had a couple of hours with Baja Desconocida paddling – first around the Balandra Lagoon and then over to a deserted beach where we swam, lazed and ate fresh ceviche prepared by the tour company owner’s mother.

-On the day we did it the weather was perfect with not a whiff of wind – but that didn’t stop me from ending up in the water.
+On the day we did the stand up paddleboarding the weather was perfect with not a whiff of wind – but that didn’t stop me from ending up in the water.
 I almost lost my balance a second time when about a dozen small flying fish came right for my board.
 They missed me but what a magical experience that was in itself!
-T

 Go kayaking out of La Paz